nest/nestml/doc/sphinx-apidoc/index.rst

 NESTML language and toolchain development
 =========================================

-:doc:`PyNESTML <pynestml_toolchain/index>` is the Python-based toolchain for the NESTML language: it parses the model, invokes ode-toolbox and performs code generation.
+:doc:`PyNESTML <pynestml_toolchain/index>` is the Python-based toolchain for the NESTML language: it parses the model, invokes ODE-toolbox and performs code generation.
 Modify PyNESTML to add language elements such as new predefined functions, or to add new target platforms.

 API documentation is automatically generated from source code: :mod:`pynestml` **module index**

-Internally, the `ode-toolbox <https://ode-toolbox.readthedocs.io/>`__ Python package is used for the processing of differential equations.
+Internally, the `ODE-toolbox <https://ode-toolbox.readthedocs.io/>`__ Python package is used for the processing of differential equations.

 .. include:: getting_help.rst